Ebel: History

-Towards the end of 2003, LVMH sold Ebel to Movado Group for $62.2 million.
+"Saving" Zenith in the Quartz Crisis

+Back in 1978, Swiss watch brand Zenith ceased mechanical watch production due to the Quartz Crisis and a significant decline in the mechanic watch sales.
+In 1981, Ebel decided to purchase leftover parts, unassembled Calibre 3019PHC movements for their chronograph Caliber 134, subsequently released in 1982.
+The El Primero chronograph exploded in popularity and became the must have watch of the 80’s.
+This helped to revive the Zenith chronograph movement which subsequently got adopted by Rolex in their first automatic chronograph watch - Daytona.

 The "Architects of Time"

 Ebel has long sponsored the work of famous architects such as Le Corbusier (who was born in La Chaux-de-Fonds), Andree Putman, or — in the early 1990s — contemporary Swiss painters, such as Jean Arcelin.

 In 1986, the Villa Turque, an early masterpiece of Le Corbusier, was acquired by the group for its 75th anniversary.

+In the late 1980s, Ebel reached its peak of popularity with cultural icon like Don Johnson wearing an Ebel 1911 Chronograph in American drama series Miami Vice.

-In 2019, a gold-and-diamond wristwatch fabricated in 1974 and gifted from the singer Elvis Presley.
+In 2019, a gold-and-diamond wristwatch fabricated in 1974 and gifted from the singer Elvis Presley was being auctioned.
 It is crafted in 18 kt gold and features 26 round white diamonds framing the clock face.
 A personal inscription reads, "From Elvis to J.D.
 Sumner 1974".